SearchSG/dev-portal-admin-portal-docs/application-searchbar.md

 1. Search bar features

-    - Placeholder text: Customise the text displayed in the search bar before a user types.
+    - Placeholder text: Customise the text displayed in the search bar
+      - before a user types.
+      - on the search results page.

     - Quick links: Control whether you want to show suggested pages when you activate the search bar.